 Despite some agilists reluctance to admit that projects go through phases the DAD process framework explicitly recognizes that they do.
 Building serious solutions requires a lot more than just doing the cool construction stuff.
 It takes discipline to ignore this rhetoric and frame your project within the scope of a full delivery lifecycle.
-The basic and advanced/lean DAD lifecycles explicitly depict:
+The Agile (Scrum-based) and Lean (Kanban-based) DAD lifecycles explicitly depict:

 - Pre-delivery activities.
 There are portfolio management activities which occur long before your project begins, including the initial identification of potential projects, their prioritization, and finding initial funding for the Inception phase.

 - Three-phase delivery lifecycle.
 Projects have phases that they go through.
 All efforts are initiated at some point, all of them go through a construction effort (or a configuration effort in the case of purchased solutions), and hopefully some sort of deployment effort.
 This is why the DAD lifecycles include explicit Inception, Construction, and Transition phases to respectively address these aspects.
-I’ve confirmed via surveys that the average agile team invests about a month in project initiation/inception activities, often referred to as Sprint 0 or Iteration 0, as well as about a month performing release/transition activities.
+We’ve confirmed via surveys that the agile teams invest time in project initiation/inception activities, often referred to as Sprint 0 or Iteration 0, and time performing release/transition activities.
 From a product point they will go through at least the Construction and Transition phase many times throughout the life of the solution.